TSL INSPIRE Program

 Fall Semester, 2018

-Innovative New Spaces for Practice and Rehearsal in Education (INSPIRE), organized by the MIT Teaching Systems Lab (TSL), is a collaborative research program for teacher educators at universities and professional development organizations throughout the United States.
+Innovative New Spaces for Practice and Rehearsal in Education (INSPIRE), organized by the MIT Teaching Systems Lab (TSL) in collaboration with the Woodrow Wilson Academy of Teaching and Learning, is a collaborative research program for teacher educators at universities and professional development organizations throughout the United States.
 The program is designed for people who will be teaching during the Fall 2018 semester and are interested developing novel strategies for practice-based teacher education.
 Throughout the 6-month program, participants will join one in-person workshop at MIT and monthly virtual meetings in which they’ll partner with researchers from TSL and around the country to co-design, implement, and evaluate practice spaces in teacher education learning experiences.

 - Training to help you test our tools with your students and share feedback with our team